ManarSaad/ManarSaad/README.md

 ### Hi there 👋

-Here is Manar, and i'm Junior Data Analyst.
+Here is Manar, and i'm a Data Analyst.